wlerin/feralfilehosting/Feral Wiki/HTTP/Putting your WWW folder to use/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Putting%20your%20WWW%20folder%20to%20use/h5ai.png)

-Version 0.24 has a problem.
-This is a problem with the two URL formats available at Feral.
-It will work with one and not the other.
-To fix this you will need to use this custom version of 0.24 that works for both URL types at the same time.
+To download _h5ai 0.26.1 (custom with dual URL format fix) use these commands in SSH.

-To download _h5ai 0.24 (custom with dual url format fix) use these commands in SSH.
+> **Important note:** This is a very [lightly modified](https://github.com/feralhosting/_h5ai_custom/commit/5a9629e91612259b23e42ca723a7417b6aa2f7ad) version to allow it work with both URL formats you are provided at Feral.

 ~~~
 wget -qO ~/h5ai.zip http://git.io/dEazsw